emilio-stack/data-structures-tutorial/tutorial/tree/tree.md

 ## Types
 In addition to the binary search tree there are some variations with trees which should be noted:
 # Unbalanced Vs Balanced
 The advantage of a binary search tree, that is efficieny in insertions and removals, is completely lost when a tree is unbalanced.
+This is because an unbalanced tree has basically become a list where we have to visit each element in the tree in the worst case scenario making it O(n).
 A tree is considered balanced if the height of any two subtrees is not dramatically different.
 To calculate the height of a tree is found by counting the maximum number of nodes between the root and the leaves.
 See an example of an unbalanced tree below courtesy of <a href="https://www.epaperpress.com/sortsearch/bin.html">epaperpress.com</a>
 ![unbalanced tree](unbalanced.png)